jg-rp/python-jsonpath/docs/syntax.md

 # JSONPath Syntax

-By default, Python JSONPath extends the RFC 9535 specification with a few additional features and relaxed rules, making it more forgiving in everyday use.
+By default, Python JSONPath extends the RFC 9535 specification with a few additional features and relaxed rules.
 If you need strict compliance with RFC 9535, you can enable strict mode, which enforces the standard without these extensions.
 In this guide, we first outline the standard syntax (see the specification for the formal definition), and then describe the non-standard extensions and their semantics in detail.

 ## JSONPath Terminology